USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 |ISAM_VOC_CASE| 1,2,3,4 (default is 4) | what tracked species are weighted when grid cell VOC limited ozone production.
 Only used if ISAM_O3_WEIGHT equal 5. |
 |VOC_NOX_TRANS | >= 0.0 (default is 0.35)| value of Prod H2O2 over Prod HNO3 less than where ISAM_VOC_CASE weights are used.
 Otherwise, ISAM_NOX_CASE weights are used.
 VOC_NOX_TRANS only used if ISAM_O3_WEIGHT equal 5.|

-Additionally, ISAM can track emissions confined to geographic regions.
+And dditionally, ISAM can track emissions confined to geographic regions.
 This functionality can be enabled through CMAQ's `RegionsRegistry` set in the `EmissCtrl` namelist (Appendix B.4) and is discussed further below.

 #### ISAM and bidirectional NH<sub>3</sub> exchange